SeekND/CaptureTheFlag/README.md

 You are now the proud owner of a CTF flag!

 1. The arduino board can be powered by connecting 5v to the 5v connection OR by connecting it to a power bank via USB.
-2. You can now also 3D print a neat cover for the arduino : https://www.thingiverse.com/thing:2766437
-3. Once you power up the arduino board it will start scanning for all RACEBAND frequencies.
+2. Once you power up the arduino board it will start scanning for all RACEBAND frequencies.
 It takes ~6 seconds to do a complete loop.
-4. Once it finds the first frequency it will change the LED colour depending if you are BLUE TEAM (RACEBAND 1-4) or RED TEAM (RACEBAND 5-8)
+3. Once it finds the first frequency it will change the LED colour depending if you are BLUE TEAM (RACEBAND 1-4) or RED TEAM (RACEBAND 5-8)
-5. Once the flag changes colour it will only scan for the other team frequencies so the scanning takes place faster (~3 seconds for a loop)
+4. Once the flag changes colour it will only scan for the other team frequencies so the scanning takes place faster (~3 seconds for a loop)
-6. Protect your flags anyway you can!
+5. Protect your flags anyway you can!

 ## MODES

 Modes available

-2. Capture the flag.
+Mode 2.
+Capture the flag.
 Your standard capture the flag where two teams battle it out to have their flag and their opponents flag captured
 - R1-R4: TEAM BLUE    //     R5-8: TEAM BLUE

-4. Single Player CTF.
+Mode 4.
+Single Player CTF.
 Pick Raceband 1.
 Turn all flags on and place them around your house.
 Get ready to go mental trying to get your flags not to drop to 0 leds.
 Good luck :)

-5. Free For All Deathmatch.
+Mode 5.
+Free For All Deathmatch.
 You are on your own and need to capture as many flags for yourself as you can.
 - R1 BLUE
 - R2 GREEN
 - R3 YELLOW